16WDWE02/shop-website/README.md

 ## Database provided

 As I continue to build up this project I will replace the `my_online_shop_database.sql` file.
-All you need to do is create a database in phpMyAdmin and import this SQL file.
+All you need to do is create a database of the same name (minus the .sql part) in phpMyAdmin and import this SQL file.

 This saves you from having to create data.